 Be cautious of joint ownership

-A potential solution may be for you to be owner and annuitant, and to name your spouse as the successor owner and successor annuitant, or Joint Life where permitted, with your children as named beneficiaries.² This way, the contract ownership stays with the survivor of you and your spouse, and only after both of you pass away is the death benefit paid to your children.
+A potential solution may be for you to be owner and annuitant, and to name your spouse as the successor owner and successor annuitant, with your children as named beneficiaries.² This way, the contract ownership stays with the survivor of you and your spouse, and only after both of you pass away is the death benefit paid to your children.

 If you truly want joint ownership, another alternative would be to have you and your spouse as joint owners, one of you as annuitant, the other as successor annuitant, and the children, for example, as beneficiaries.
 This would work the same as above, but keep in mind that where a contract has multiple owners, all the owners must agree with every change or transaction.

-Whether you’re setting up a new contract or reviewing your current one, take the time to understand the implications of contract set-up to help make sure things work as you intend.
-Having the right contract set-up will also allow you to take advantage of the significant estate-planning opportunities available with insurance investment contracts.
-Refer to “Insurance Investments: The Facts” (login required) for more information on these types of contracts.
+Whether you’re setting up a new contract or reviewing your current one, take the time to understand the implications of contract setup to help make sure things work as you intend.
+Having the right contract setup will also allow you to take advantage of the significant estate-planning opportunities available with insurance investment contracts.
+Refer to "Insurance Investments: the facts" for more information on these types of contracts.

 1 Note that if the spouse takes over ownership of the contract, the spouse can change the beneficiary designation unless the beneficiary is named irrevocably.
-2 If the assets belong to both you and your spouse, you could split the assets and set up two contracts this way, alternating which of you is named as owner and annuitant, and successor owner and successor annuitant or Joint Life, where applicable.
-3 While naming a successor owner is recommended, in this situation, you don’t need to name your spouse as successor owner because if the owner is either the annuitant or the Joint Life, the surviving spouse will become the owner of the contract, unless otherwise designated.
+2 If the assets belong to both you and your spouse, you could split the assets and set up two contracts this way, alternating which of you is named as owner and annuitant, and successor owner and successor annuitant.